Ashtray, Butterfly Wing

 A comfortable cabin chair from second-class cabin D-149 on the Queen Mary.
 Crafted from solid mahogany, what makes this chair stand out above all other pieces of Queen Mary furniture available for sale is the… read more ›

-Two amazingly comfortable solid-mahogany chairs from second-class cabins on the Queen Mary.
-These chairs have a fascinating history.
-Originally used in second class on aboard the Mary, these chairs were eventually transferred for use on… read more ›
+An amazingly comfortable solid-mahogany chair from a second-class cabin (B-54) on the Queen Mary.
+This chair has a fascinating history.
+Originally used in second class on aboard the Mary, the chair was eventually transferred for… read more ›

 A fine chair that I haven’t had in stock for a number of years.
 Cunard spent a fortune on the high-quality solid sycamore used in these comfortable dining-room chairs.
 The chair has been completely restored… read more ›